-9 (2) If the humane officer operates, is employed by, or is otherwise affiliated with an animal 10 shelter in the county, any inspection or investigation of that facility shall be done by a veterinarian 11 licensed in this state, accompanied by the sheriff or a deputy not appointed as a humane officer.
-12 Such veterinarian shall document the inspection or investigation, or both, and present copies of 13 the report to the animal shelter and to the sheriff's department.
-14 (b) All animal shelters shall: 15 (1) Separate animals by species in primary enclosures, separate unaltered male and 16 female animals of the same species at all times, and ensure that all animals in the same enclosure 17 at the same time are compatible; 18 (2) Provide adequate housing, including: 19 (A) Isolation of sick or injured animals sufficient to protect the health or safety of other 20 animals; animals diagnosed with or suspected of communicable illness must be physically 21 isolated from healthy animals either by permanent or temporary barriers sufficient to prevent the 22 transmission of airborne and physical contaminants, and all appropriate steps must be taken to 23 minimize transmission of disease.
-24 (B) Indoor housing facilities with protection from extreme temperatures and weather 25 conditions that may be hazardous to the animals, including heated quarters during cold weather; 26 whenever possible, animals' primary housing should be indoors.
-27 (C) Indoor housing facilities which are: Sanitary and in good repair; free of standing water; 28 constructed of fully disinfectable materials (no wood or other porous surfaces); constructed of 29 solid flooring (no mesh, wire, or slatted floors); and sufficiently climate-controlled and ventilated 30 to provide for the animals' health and well-being and to minimize odors, drafts, ammonia levels, 31 and moisture condensation.
-Ambient temperature must not fall below 50° F (10° C), or rise above 32 85° F (29.5° C) when animals are present unless expressly authorized by a veterinarian; 33 (D) Outdoor housing facilities, if used to house animals, that are must be large enough to
+- 16 female animals of the same species at all times, and ensure that all animals in the same enclosure 17 at the same time are compatible; - 18 (2) Provide adequate housing, including: - 19 (A) Isolation of sick or injured animals sufficient to protect the health or safety of other - 20 animals; animals diagnosed with or suspected of communicable illness must be physically - 21 isolated from healthy animals either by permanent or temporary barriers sufficient to prevent the - 22 transmission of airborne and physical contaminants, and all appropriate steps must be taken to - 23 minimize transmission of disease. - (B) Indoor housing facilities with protection from extreme temperatures and weather conditions that may be hazardous to the animals, including heated quarters during cold weather; - 26 whenever possible, animals' primary housing should be indoors. - (C) Indoor housing facilities which are: Sanitary and in good repair; free of standing water; constructed of fully disinfectable materials (no wood or other porous surfaces); constructed of solid flooring (no mesh, wire, or slatted floors); and sufficiently ventilated to provide for the animals' health and well-being and to minimize odors, drafts, ammonia levels, and moisture condensation.
+Ambient temperature must not fall below 50° F (10° C), or rise above 85° F (29.5° C) when animals are present unless expressly authorized by a veterinarian; - 33 (D) Outdoor housing facilities, if used to house animals, must be large enough to 34 accommodate all animals in the enclosure simultaneously and allow the animals to remain dry 35 and protected from extreme temperature or weather conditions that may be hazardous to the 36 animals.
+Outdoor housing should not be considered suitable primary enclosures for cats and dogs 37 unless no reasonable indoor option is available. - 38 (E) Primary enclosures for dogs must be at least six inches higher than the head of the - 39 tallest dog in the enclosure when the dog is in a normal standing position and must allow sufficient - 40 space for sleeping, eating, and elimination, and must ensure that each animal has sufficient room - 41 to engage in normal behaviors;